 The calliope hummingbird is the smallest native bird in North America at 3.1-3.5 inches long and weighs only 0.1 ounces with a wingspan of 4.1-4.3 inches.

-Calliope Hummingbirds thrive in meadows surrounded by mountains, thickets that have a fresh streaming water source nearby, and in forests that have been burned by controlled or natural forest fires.
+Calliope Hummingbirds thrive in meadows surrounded by mountains, thickets with a new streaming water source nearby, and forests that are controlled or natural forest fires have burned.